-Note that it is possible to calculate the gain factor and to calibrate the system phase using the same real and imaginary component values when a resistor is connected between the VOUT and VIN pins of the AD5933, for example, measuring the impedance phase (ZØ) of a capacitor.
+Note that it is possible to calculate the gain factor and to calibrate the system phase using the same real and imaginary component values when a resistor is connected between the VOUT and VIN pins of the AD5934, for example, measuring the impedance phase (Z $\emptyset$ ) of a capacitor.

 The excitation signal current leads the excitation signal voltage across a capacitor by -90 degrees.
-Therefore, an approximate -90 degree phase difference exists between the system phase responses measured with a resistor and that of the system phase responses measured with a capacitive impedance.
+Therefore, an approximate -90 degrees phase difference between the system phase responses measured with a resistor and the system phase responses measured with a capacitive impedance exists.

-As previously outlined, if the user would like to determine the phase angle of capacitive impedance ($Z\emptyset$), the user first has to determine the system phase response (∇ system) and subtract this from the phase calculated with the capacitor connected between VOUT and VIN (Φ unknown).
+As previously outlined, if the user wants to determine the phase angle of the capacitive impedance (ZØ), the user first must determine the system phase response ( $\nabla$ system) and subtract this from the phase calculated with the capacitor connected between VOUT and VIN ( $\Phi$ unknown).

-A plot showing the AD5933 system phase response calculated using a 220 k Ω calibration resistor (R{FB} = 220 k Ω , PGA = ×1) and the repeated phase measurement with a 10 pF capacitive impedance is shown in Figure 26.
+Figure 22 shows the AD5934 system phase response calculated using a 220 k $\Omega$ calibration resistor (RFB = 220 k $\Omega$ , PGA = ×1) and the repeated phase measurement with a 10 pF capacitive impedance.

-One important point to note about the phase formula used to plot Figure 26 is that it uses the arctangent function that returns a phase angle in radians and, therefore, it is necessary to convert from radians to degrees.
+One important point to note about the phase formula used to plot Figure 22 is that it uses the arctangent function that returns a phase angle in radians and, therefore, it is necessary to convert from radians to degrees.